obbaykan/mef04-baykano/index.md

 ## Assignments

-- An RMarkdown report includes a brief self-introduction and some informative documents related to R.<b>
+- An RMarkdown report includes a brief self-introduction and some informative documents related to R.

     [Assignment 1: RMarkdown](Assignment1_RMarkdown.html)

 - A real estate report has been prepared by using dplyr and ggplot2.

     [In-Class Exercise (Bonus Assignment)](Bonus-Assignment.html)

 - A Report for Possible Cost-down Suggestion regarding Energy Budget.

     [Assignment 2: Electricity-Market-Prices](Assignment2_Electricity-Market-Prices.html)

-- An EDA for Esoph data & Principle Components Analysis and Multidimensional Scaling for Young Survey Data Set [Assignment 3.1: PCA and MDS Analysis with Esoph & Young Survey Data Sets](Assignment_3_Young_Survey.html)
+- An EDA for Esoph data & Principle Components Analysis and Multidimensional Scaling for Young Survey Data Set

+    [Assignment 3.1: PCA and MDS Analysis with Esoph & Young Survey Data Sets](Assignment_3_Young_Survey.html)